MinaProtocol/MIPs/MIPS/mip-zkapps.md

 network must now store larger transactions through different subsystems.
 Blocks will be larger because transactions can be larger.
 The mempool can be tweaked to store fewer max transactions at a time, but other components that store blocks must expand in size.
-This has some effect on memory, but initial prototypes confirm node requirements remain reasonable.
-TODO: Find how much is reasonable?
+Initial testing approximates only a 20% increase in max memory consumption for block producers for example.

 #### Limiting zkApp transaction size